-The refurbishment process undergoes a comprehensive inspection process managed by the quality control and engineering teams, based on each customer's request for specification and quotation procedure.
-Afterwards, the quality control team conducts in-house testing on all finished products.
+For the refurbishment process, the quality control team and the engineering team are responsible for managing a comprehensive inspection process based on specific customer's request.
+Afterwards, the quality control team conducts in-house testing on all finished products based on specification and quotation procedures.
 The vital and final part of the process lies in the installation, where engineers perform on-site installation and testing to ensure that the machines fulfil production requirement.
-The products identified to have fallen short of relevant quality standards are subject to an additional round of testing.
-The Group also includes a warranty to all of its finished products that meet the quality control standards, they are subsequently approved for customer delivery.
+For products identified to have fallen short of relevant quality standards are subject to failure analysis and additional rounds of testing.
+Only products that fulfilled the required quality control standards are approved for customer delivery, and a warranty for each of the product is granted.